mdanas5221/myquerytool/README.md

 - Use Case
 - Features

-This information is then used to search the MyQueryTool database and return relevant results.
+This information is then used to search the myquerytool database and return relevant results.

 ---